ubiome-opensource/microbiome-tools/docs/howto/Working with your raw data.md

 to download the uBiome Python library from the Python Package Index.

+This will create a new system command, ```ubiome``` that works like this:

+    $ ubiome -c sample1.json sample2.json

+ to compare two samples and send the results to standard output.

  The following example assumes you downloaded two uBiome JSON files into your current directory, like this:

     $ ls